godomainz/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

   sudo systemctl start etcd
 }
 ```
+### Check the status of the service
+sudo service etcd status

 > Remember to run the above commands on each controller node: `master-1`, and `master-2`.